 These changes will enable Google Cloud to support the Java 8 runtime for the foreseeable future.

-The changes we have made to the Java 8 runtime allow you to replace the bundled App Engine services with Google Cloud services and migrate to Java 11 at your own pace.
-See information about migrating from Java 8 to Java 11.
+The changes we have made to the Java 8 runtime allow you to replace the bundled App Engine services with Google Cloud services and migrate to Java 11/17 before End of Support.
+See information about migrating from Java 8 to Java 11/17.

 We were able to automatically migrate Java 6 and Java 7 apps to the Java 8 runtime without requiring changes in the app code.
 However, Java 11 breaks backward compatibility in ways that make it impossible for us to automatically migrate apps to the Java 11 runtime.
-Since you may need to make significant changes to your Java 6, Java 7, and Java 8 apps when migrating to Java 11, you can keep those apps running in the Java 8 runtime and migrate at your own pace.
+Since you may need to make significant changes to your Java 6, Java 7, and Java 8 apps when migrating to Java 11, you can keep those apps running in the Java 8 runtime.

 We launched the Go 1.11 runtime on March 20, 2019 and recommended Go 1.6-1.9 apps migrate to the Go 1.11 runtime.
 The Go 1.11 runtime is the long term state for apps built with Go 1.6 through Go 1.11.

-Once your apps are running on Go 1.11, you can start replacing the bundled App Engine services and APIs to Google Cloud services and upgrading to Go 1.12 or newer at your own pace.
+Once your apps are running on Go 1.11, you can start replacing the bundled App Engine services and APIs to Google Cloud services and upgrading to a supported version of Go before End of Support.
 You can find more information on migrating, see migrating your App Engine app to Go 1.12.

 We launched the PHP 5.5 runtime on May 16, 2013.
 This runtime removed many features from the open source version and ran apps inside a custom sandbox.